 Christchurch Art Gallery

-We were impressed by the gallery’s modern architecture and impressive use of light, even before we discovered some of the impressive contemporary and traditional artworks inside.
+We were impressed by the gallery’s modern architecture and impressive use of light, even before we discovered some of the exceptional contemporary and traditional artworks inside.

 The ever-changing exhibits include works by Henri Matisse, other international artists, and several Kiwi artists.
 We tend to walk through the exhibits on our own, but the Christchurch Art Gallery even offers guided tours at no charge.